Antipasto Salad

 I love a good salad when it starts to warm up outside.
 They are just so cool and refreshing, and can take on so many different flavor profiles.
 This Antipasto Salad is filled with all kinds of goodies – it is seriously jam packed with flavor!

-It is a delicious side or appetizer salad, but can be filling enough to serve as a stand-alone meal!
+It is a delicious side dish or appetizer salad, but can be filling enough to serve as a stand-alone meal!
 Filled with tasty proteins and veggies, this salad has something for everyone.

 How to Make Antipasto Salad